rstudio/shiny/_includes/tutorial/hello-shiny.md

 # Define server logic required to generate and plot a random distribution
 shinyServer(function(input, output) {

-  # Function that generates a plot of the distribution.
-The function
+  # Expression that generates a plot of the distribution.
+The expression
-  # is wrapped in a call to reactivePlot to indicate that:
+  # is wrapped in a call to renderPlot to indicate that:
   #
   #  1) It is &quot;reactive&quot; and therefore should be automatically
   #     re-executed when inputs change
   #  2) Its output type is a plot
   #
-  output$distPlot &lt;- reactivePlot(function() {
+  output$distPlot &lt;- renderPlot({

     # generate an rnorm distribution and plot it
     dist &lt;- rnorm(input$obs)